adrobinoga/zk-protocol/sections/data-record.md

 	> packet(id=CMD_ENABLEDEVICE)
 		> packet(id=CMD_ACK_OK)

+**Note**: Codification of operation IDs and corresponding param interpretation, remains as a ToDo.

+### Example Operation Record Entry ###

+Here the operation id is 6, the encoded time is `0x23689BC2`, param1 is `0x0003`, param2 is `0x0000`, param3 is `0x0007` and param4 is `0x0502`.

+	00000000: 00 00 06 2A C2 9B 68 23  03 00 00 00 07 00 02 05  ...*..h#........

 ## Clear All Operation Records ##

-To clear the operation records, first disable the device, then send a CMD_CLEAR_OPLOG command, refresh the data and finally enable the device.
+To clear the operation records, first disable the device, then send a `CMD_CLEAR_OPLOG` command, refresh the data and finally enable the device.

 	> packet(id=CMD_DISABLEDEVICE)
 		> packet(id=CMD_ACK_OK)